Sujith-Medisetty/Restaurant-Management-System/README.md

 # Restaurant-Management-System

+## Note:
-## There are 2 more branches 1.
+**There are 2 more branches 1.
 Angular Branch contain Angular part of this application.
-2. Spring Branch contain Spring part of this application
+2. Spring Branch contain Spring part of this application**

-Project Description:
+## Project Description:

 Restaurant management system have four modules namely Customer, Admin, Kitchen Master, Supervisor.
              Customer can order the dishes, customize the dishes before placing order.
 Customer should choose a paymentmode before placing order, A bill is generated after          payment.